Understanding Tax Codes

 What about an S at the beginning

-If you have an S at the beginning of your tax code this simply means that you are a scottish citizen, that is all it is there for.
-It makes no difference to the calculations at all.
+If you have an S at the beginning of your tax code this simply means that you are a scottish citizen and different tax rates apply to income over £11,850.

 What problems might come up

-If, for example, you had two employers and they both had the tax code 1150L on your payslips, this means that you are getting a total of £23,000 tax free and this will result in a huge underpayment with HMRC, for which they will contact you to arrange repayment.
+If, for example, you had two employers and they both had the tax code 1185L on your payslips, this means that you are getting a total of £23,700 tax free and this will result in a huge underpayment with HMRC, for which they will contact you to arrange repayment.

 What do I do if I think there is something wrong